dbactual/thomaspaine-www/content/works/prospects-on-the-rubicon.md

    The Opposition in Holland were the enemies of the Stadtholder, upon a conviction that he was not the friend of their national interests.
 They wanted no other impulse but this.
-Whether this defect in him proceeded from foreign attachment, from bribery or corruption, or from the well known defects of his understanding is not the point of inquiry.
+Whether this defect in him proceeded from foreign attachment, from bribery or corruption, or from the well-known   defects of his understanding is not the point of inquiry.
    It was the effect rather than the cause that irritated the Hollanders.

-   If the Stadtholder made use of the power he held in the government to expose and endanger the interests and property of the very people who supported him, what other incentive does any man in any country require?
+   If the Stadtholder made use of the power he held in the government to expose and endanger the interests and property of the very people who supported him, what other incentive does any man in any country require.
-   If the Hollanders conceived the conduct of the Stadtholder injurious to their national interest, they had the same right to expel him which England had to expel the Stuarts; and the interference of England to re-establish him serves only to confirm in the Hollanders the same hatred against England which the attempt of Louis XIV to reestablish the Stuarts caused in England against France; therefore if the present policy is intended to attach Holland to England, it goes on a principle exceedingly erroneous.
+   If the Hollanders conceived the conduct of the Stadtholder injurious to their national interest, they had the same right to expel him which England had to expel the Stuarts; and the interference of England to re-establish him serves only to confirm in the Hollanders the same hatred against England which the attempt of Lewis the XIVth, to re-establish the Stuarts caused in England against France; therefore, if the present policy is intended to attach Holland to England, it goes on a principle exceedingly erroneous.